treee111/wahooMapsCreator/docs/COPY_TO_WAHOO.md

    * **BOLT v2, ROAMv2**
      * press the power, up and down buttons at the same time
 4. connect the device to your pc

+### ACE
+1. connect device to your computer with usb cable
+2. press keys on device
+   * press and hold the zoom out (lower) button and repeatedly shortly press the power button
+   * release both buttons
+3. Do 2. a couple of times for a greater chance of success
+4. unplug the usb cable from your computer
+5. connect the usb cable to your computer again

 Successful authorization can be tested via terminal / cmd:
 ```